Serra da Estrela

 Park History

-Serra da Estrela was classified as a Natural Park in 1976, becoming one of Portugal's first protected areas and responding to growing concerns about landscape degradation from changing land use practices and uncontrolled development.
-The park was later designated a Biosphere Reserve and included in the European Geoparks Network, reflecting recognition of both its biodiversity values and outstanding geological heritage.
+Serra da Estrela was classified as a Natural Park on 16 July 1976, making it one of Portugal's first protected areas.
+[1] The park was designated a UNESCO Global Geopark as the Estrela Geopark in July 2020, recognising its outstanding geological heritage including its glacial landforms and over 541 million years of geological history.
+[2] In June 2026 Serra da Estrela was additionally recognised as a UNESCO Biosphere Reserve, making it one of only a small number of territories worldwide to hold both designations simultaneously.
 Management has evolved from initial focus on landscape conservation to encompass biodiversity recovery, fire management, sustainable tourism development, and support for the traditional pastoral economy that maintains landscape character.

 Major Trails And Attractions